oracle-livelabs/database/23cfree/config_tools/config_tools.md

 27. Open a browser

-28. Navigate to the SQL Developer Web by going to the following address
+28. Navigate to SQL Developer Web by going to the following address
     ```
     <copy>
     http://localhost:8080/ords/